Muts256/TOR-Usage-Threat-Hunt/README.md

 <h2> 4.Responce Taken.</h2>

 TOR usage was confirmed on endpoint mm.mde.onboardi.
 The device was isolated, and the user's direct manager was notified

+<h2> Recommendations to Prevent Similar Activity </h2>

+1. Enforce Application Control (High Priority)

+    - Allow only trusted, signed applications.

+    - Block portable executables launched from user folders (Desktop, Downloads).

+    - Restrict execution in all user-writable directories.

+2. Strengthen Software Installation Controls

+    - Remove local administrator rights from standard users.

+    - Require elevated approval and auditing for any software installation.

+    - Deploy applications only through managed solutions (Intune, SCCM).

+3. Block and Detect Tor at the Network Layer

+    - Enable TLS inspection to identify Tor handshake behaviour.

+    - Block Tor-related domains using DNS/web filtering.

+    - Monitor outbound connections to known Tor ports (9001, 9030, 9050, 9150).

+4. Improve Endpoint Detection & Monitoring

+    - Enable Microsoft Defender for Endpoint TVM alerts for unauthorised software.

+    - Configure custom detections for tor.exe or Firefox launched from Tor directories.

+    - Monitor the execution of portable applications from uncommon locations.

+5. Apply Web Filtering and Download Restrictions

+    - Route all downloads through monitored, policy-enforced gateways.

+    - Block categories such as “anonymisers,” “circumvention tools,” and “dark web tools.”

+6. Strengthen User Awareness and Policy Enforcement

+    - Train users on the risks of anonymity tools and unauthorised installations.

+    - Update the Acceptable Use Policy to explicitly prohibit privacy software like Tor Browser.

+7. Harden Local File System Permissions

+    - Make Desktop and Downloads read-only for non-admin users.

+    - Restrict write access to system directories to prevent abuse of portable software.

+<h2> Lessons Learned </h2>

+- KQL Proficiency: Using KQL to query logs
+- Investigative reasoning: What logs to query from the given clues
+- Event Correlation: Reconstruction Time frame of the events
+- Baseline behaviour: To make finding anomalies faster.
+- Importance of user education to avoid risky behaviour
+- Necessity of custom detection rules to detect usual/undesirable processes

 <h2> 🤳 Connect with me:</h2>